Solving An African Riddle

 The smart African leader needs to help those in his or her care to understand why certain mindsets need to be changed, how they can be changed and how change will work for rather than against them.
 These individuals then become the building blocks for great African teams.

 The smart leader in Africa knows how to distinguish between cultural practices that simply encourage us to fall in line with the collective, and true teamwork which involves specialists working together towards a specific, predefined goal.
 Teams are the lifeblood of any great organisation.

 There are MANY positive aspects of our culture to treasure and promote.
 However, some aspects of the social systems we have in Ghana, principally our upbringing and education, seem designed to dumb down the individual’s intelligence – intelligence we know exists because when the same Ghanaian is taken to another society/culture, he or she often excels.

-Seth Tandoh isolates 5 key soft issues (beliefs, attitudes and behaviours) we value that suppress our potential.
+Seth Tandoh highlights 5 key soft issues (beliefs, attitudes and behaviours) we value that often suppress our potential.
 MORE